9. Then the daughter of Pharaoh came down to bathe at (in) the river. And her

 mother’s nakedness” in Hebrew.
 The Greek translation says “the uncovering of your mother.”
 I’ve

+saying.
 Saul is saying, though not seriously, that Jonathan’s mother committed some infidelity and that Jonathan isn’t

 really his son.
 This was because Jonathan was defending David.